- Overview

 A member of the clinical team is available to discuss potential referrals during working hours.

-Within two weeks of receiving a referral, a team member will arrange an appointment to carry out an initial assessment.
-From this if we agree that this is the right service for you, we will build a plan of care to suit your needs and further appointments with a team member.
+Within two weeks of receiving a referral, the team will review the documentation, and a decision will be made as to whether an assessment will be offered.
+We aim to offer an assessment appointment within six weeks.
+Following the assessment, if we agree that this is the right service for you, we will build a plan of care to suit your needs.
 The appointments will be offered at locations across Northamptonshire, or via Microsoft Teams.

-If after the initial appointment we agree this service is not right for you, we will signpost you to a service more suited to your needs.
+If after the initial assessment appointment we agree this service is not right for you, we will signpost you to a service or third sector organisation more suited to your needs.

 Contact us